BDC Hamburger Icon

 Additional Fees

-We like that Payment Depot doesn’t charge a separate setup fee or many of the additional account fees that are common in the industry, including monthly fees and PCI compliance fees.
-There’s no separate payment gateway fee for online businesses, as the membership fee also covers this.
-However, there is a $15 charge-back fee and a $19.99 monthly fee for PCI noncompliance.
+We like that Payment Depot doesn’t charge a separate setup fee or many of the additional account fees that are common in the industry, including monthly fees.
+There’s also no separate payment gateway fee for online businesses.
+However, there is a $15 chargeback fee and a $19.99 monthly fee for PCI noncompliance.

 TipBottom line

-You can prevent charge-backs by writing and presenting clear product and service descriptions and displaying well-articulated policies for refunds and shipping.
+You can avoid chargebacks by providing clear product and service descriptions and displaying well-articulated policies for refunds and shipping.

 Payment Depot pricing chart